President. BAppSc, GDipBus Mgt, FAICD. Appointed 2019

 LLB.
 Appointed 2019

-Avelina is a Wangkamadla woman from central-west Queensland – the region in which our Cravens Peak and Ethabuka Reserves are located.
+Avelina is a Wangkamadla woman from central-west Queensland – the region in which our Pilungah and Ethabuka Reserves are located.
 In 2017 Avelina was called to the Queensland bar.
 She holds a Bachelor of Laws and Graduate Diploma in Legal Practice and has been admitted in the Supreme Court of Queensland since 2009.
 Avelina worked for many years as a Federal Prosecutor for the Commonwealth Director of Public Prosecutions and for the Queensland Office of the Health Ombudsman.
 Avelina is President of the Indigenous Lawyers Association of Queensland, the Queensland Great Artesian Basin Advisory Council and the Councillor Conduct Tribunal.

 Distinguished Prof Michelle Leishman